Currently — Social Science faculty at Salem State University

 Many older American campuses feature colonial architecture.
 Due to exclusionary policies, these schools initially only admitted white students.
 However, today the student population is more diverse.
 This project was conducted in 2023 at a university in Salem, Massachusetts.

 Massachusetts is rich in natural spaces such as woods and parks.
-In 2025, I used surveys and in-depth interviews to explore how both dog owners and non-owners perceive and experience these spaces, where dogs are often off-leash.
-I uncovered valuable insights about user experiences related to perception, usage, and the challenges of sharing public outdoor areas. spaces.
+In 2025, I used multiple surveys (n=1000+) and twenty in-depth interviews to explore how both dog owners and non-owners perceive and experience these spaces, where dogs are often off-leash.
+I uncovered valuable insights about user experiences related to perception, usage, and the challenges of sharing public outdoor areas.

 Pain points in the outdoors